dtenenholtz/webarchivingservice/README.md

 Properties
 -----------
-The `<DomainList>` is a list resource that has as a `rdfs:member` various archive resource classes.
+The `<DomainList>` is a list resource that has various <DomainArchive> resources, expressed as a property `rdfs:member`.
 The other three resource classes each have properties as follows:

 For a `<DomainArchive>`: